Retrieval as a Decision: Training-Free Adaptive Gating for Efficient RAG: Method

 \subsection{Implementation details}

 We use a flat inner-product FAISS \citep{douze2024faiss} index with a normalized dense encoder; $K$ and $L_{\mathrm{ctx}}$ are tuned on \texttt{dev}.
-For the margin gate we default to $\phi(z)=\exp(-z/\beta)$ with $\beta{=}1$, which preserves ordering (Lemma~1) and yields interpretable $U\in(0,1]$.
-For variance we use $N{=}3$ samples by default (upper bound $2/3$).
-All gates reuse the same $k$-token prefix, adding only a few dozen-hundred tokens per query.
+For the margin gate we default to $\phi(z)=\exp(-z/\beta)$ with $\beta{=}3$, which preserves ordering (Lemma~1) and yields interpretable $U\in(0,1]$.
+For variance we use $N{=}5$ samples by default (upper bound $4/5$).
+All gates reuse the same $k$-token prefix, so the gating step adds only a few dozen to a few hundred tokens per query.